denizyennerr/Brazilian_E-commerce_Analysis/README.md

 ![monthly_order](https://github.com/denizyennerr/Brazilian_E-commerce_Analysis/assets/160275199/9730eb6f-6e95-49ef-96d0-2eed594d2281)

-Although we did not filter explicitly for the order_status by using SQL, we found the order status friction of the monthly orders.
+This query aims to analyze the distribution of orders based on their status (e.g., delivered, shipped, processed) and the month in which they were approved.
+It retrieves the count of orders, along with their respective order status and the month in which they were approved.
+We did not filter explicitly for the order_status by using SQL, we found the order status friction of the monthly orders only.

  ``` SQL
 Select count(order_id), order_status,